Your Apple computer has an NVidia GPU and Lightform Creator runs very slowly.

 Problem: You are unable to run Lightform Creator.

 Solution: The minimum macOS version supported by Lightform Creator is 10.13, so you should be running on macOS 10.13 at a minimum.
-However, the newest macOS version (11 currently) is strongly recommended due to improvements Apple has made to graphics driver stability.
+However, newer macOS versions (11+) are strongly recommended due to improvements Apple has made to graphics driver stability.

 You are using an external GPU and Lightform Creator starts with an error.